This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-This crowd-pleasing dessert won over our family and friends recently, so we’re excited to share it today.
-Try this Old fashioned blackberry cobbler recipe!
-The topping is sweet and fluffy with a crunchy sugar coating on the top, and it covers a zingy berry layer that’s scented with vanilla and cinnamon.
-We dare you not to take another bite!
-Smother this summer dessert in melty vanilla ice cream or homemade whipped cream and prepare to be amazed.
+This crowd-pleasing dessert won over my family and friends recently, so I’m excited to share it today.
+Try this old-fashioned blackberry cobbler recipe!
+The topping is sweet and fluffy, with a crunchy sugar coating.
+It covers a zingy berry layer scented with vanilla and cinnamon.

-Ingredients in blackberry cobbler
+Ingredients in Blackberry Cobbler

-Traditionally a cobbler has a fruit filling topped with dollops of biscuit-like dough that’s lightly sweetened.
+Traditionally, a cobbler has a fruit filling topped with dollops of lightly sweetened biscuit-like dough.
 But another popular way to make a cobbler in America is with a simple, cake-like topping that forms a solid sheet of batter, which is then scooped into bowls when serving.
-This blackberry cobbler recipe is a spin on the latter version, and similar to our blueberry cobbler, it makes for one easy and stunning dessert.

-The ingredients are simple and aside from the berries, you might already have them in your pantry or fridge.
-The ingredients for blackberry cobbler are:
+This blackberry cobbler recipe is a spin on the latter version, similar to my Blueberry Cobbler, and it makes for an easy and stunning dessert.
+The ingredients are simple, and aside from the berries, you might already have them in your pantry or fridge.

 • Fresh blackberries (or substitute frozen)